brainvisa/brainvisa-cmake/doc/sphinx/index.rst

 * Manages easy source repositories syncronization
 * Integrates in a common BrainVisa environment
 * Packaging (see the brainvisa-installer project)
+* Email notification of build, tests and every other operation

 BrainVisa-Cmake consists in several connected parts, mainly: